Turbul3nce/OSEP_Tools/README.md

 # Overview

-This repository is dedicated to any tools, notes, and tips accumulated or created during my Offensive Security Experienced Professional (OSEP) training.
+This repository is dedicated to any tools, notes, and tips accumulated during my Offensive Security Experienced Professional (OSEP) training.

 ## Contents